School Committee - February 06, 2025

 Okay.

-This just recognizes the superintendent is the administrative head of many of these kinds of programs and they can delegate staff to do things as appropriate.
+There's just recognizes the superintendent is the administrative head of many of these kinds of programs and they can delegate staff to do things as appropriate.

-So that's the recommendation there.
+So that that's the recommendation there.
+Okay.

-Okay, if there's no further discussion, next slide, please.
+If there's no further discussion, um, next slide, please.
+HB is our policy on negotiations.

 It says we need to bargain in good faith.

-We're keeping that provision, but HB is out of date.
+We're recommending to eliminate that.
+No, I'm just kidding.
+We're not recommending that.
+Um, we're keeping that provision, uh, but HB is out of date specifically.

-Specifically, it contains a requirement you see there underlined on the left that actually our select board
+You see there underlined on the left that, uh, actually our select board should vote on school committee negotiations.

+Uh, obviously that hasn't been our practice.
 I don't think it's a common practice.

+Um, it originated somewhere, but we had.
+We flagged this.
+We had, uh, on the advice of the administration, we had legal counsel review it.
 It's not required by town bylaws for select board to vote on our negotiations.

 Is there any discussion?

-It doesn't really have a clear policy purpose, at least not the way I
+It doesn't really have a clear policy purpose, at least not the way I, I, I would say that.
+So, uh, we do have another policy, uh, that called policy IGA, which covers curriculum development.

 And that policy IGA does follow a mask model policy.